-If you’re anything like me you’re curious about the beautiful background picture featured on the iPad displays in all the press photos, so I dug around a bit and got some answers.
-The now famous image is titled “Pyramid Lake (at Night)” and is a 2004 photo by photographer Richard Misrach, taken at Pyramid Lake in Nevada.
+If you’re anything like me you’re curious about the beautiful background picture featured on the iPad displays in all the press photos of the original iPad, so I dug around a bit and got some answers about this now widely distributed amazing photograph that was shown as the wallpaper on the first iPad.

 ArtInfo.com has a pretty good story on the nice picture and Apple’s decision to use it, apparently at the last minute without the artist even knowing himself:

 “I was in bed watching Inglorious Bastards when I got a call from Jeffrey FraenkeL, my dealer in San Francisco, and he said, ‘Do you know what’s going on live here?'”

 …”The funny thing is that I don’t even have a contract with them yet, so they must have decided on it at the eleventh hour,” Misrach says.
 “I’m sure they’ll send me one quickly now.
 But I’m very happy, I’m sure it’s fine, and the terms are good.”